Mae Clarke: Early life

-Mae Clarke was born in Philadelphia, Pennsylvania.
-Her father was a theater organist.
+Mae Clarke was born in Philadelphia.
+Her father was a theatre organist.
 She studied dancing as a child and began on stage in vaudeville and also worked in night clubs.
+In 1922, at the age of 12, she marched in the Miss America Pageant Parade on the Atlantic City Boardwalk dressed as a lobster.
+She returned to the Boardwalk Parade again in 1940 as a featured guest, riding atop a white limousine convertible.